cuulee/mapwize-ios-sdk/README.md

 This is the Mapwize iOS SDK, version 2.3.x.

 It allows you to display and interact with Mapwize venue maps.

+## New SDK available

+**This SDK remains functional and fully supported by Mapwize.
+However, a new SDK built on Mapbox GL is now available and all developers are invited to use it instead.
+Details are available at [docs.mapwize.io](https://docs.mapwize.io).**

 ## Requirements